-Step Part/consideration Key tasks (DSLR and GoPro, (bolded if GoPro differs) Additional info Export final 3D model Export textured mesh (.ply) Open Metashape project Right click the Model to be exported in the workspace pane and select 'Export model' Navigate to the export location: //pearl/3d-ltmp/EcoRRAP/Outputs/TexturedMeshes/ For reference models: Save the mesh as a .ply under the project file name (ie. REEF_SITEZONE_PLOT_YEAR) with the suffix 'ref' within the Reference meshes subfolder For coregistered non-reference models: Save the mesh as a .ply under the project file name (ie. REEF_SITEZONE_PLOT_YEAR) within the Co-registered meshes subfolder Click 'no' to network processing Mesh should take < 2 minutes to export Generate orthomosaic Process orthomosaic Check for missing photos before orthomosaic generation Right click any photo and select 'Check path,' and 'Entire workspace' A dialogue box will then check file paths and either confirm no files are missing or identify missing photo files (see Appendix 5 for troubleshooting if files are missing) Check network processing preferences are correct Navigate to Workflow > Build Orthomosaic In the Orthomosaic window: Select '' 'X-Y' as the orientation Check the refine seamlines box (leave un-checked for GoPros) Keep other settings as default Click 'Yes' to network processing (monitor progress in Network Monitor) Export orthomosaic (tiff) Once the orthomosaic has finished processing, open the Metashape project Double click on the orthomosaic in workspace pane to view Right click the orthomosaic in the reference pane and select 'Export orthomosaic' If using Orthomosaics in Taglab (EcoRRAP workflow protocol) In the Export Orthomosaic pane > Check the 'Max. dimensions (pix)' box and enter '32000' into the dialogue box and keep all other settings as default.
+Step Part/consideration Key tasks (DSLR and GoPro, (bolded if GoPro differs) Additional info Export final 3D model Export textured mesh (.ply) Open Metashape project Right click the Model to be exported in the workspace pane and select 'Export model' Navigate to the export location: //pearl/3d-ltmp/EcoRRAP/Outputs/TexturedMeshes/ For reference models: Save the mesh in .ply format under the project file name (ie. REEF_SITEZONE_PLOT_YEAR) with the suffix 'ref' within the Reference meshes subfolder For coregistered non-reference models: Save the mesh in .ply format under the project file name (ie. REEF_SITEZONE_PLOT_YEAR) within the Co-registered meshes subfolder Click 'no' to network processing Mesh should take < 2 minutes to export Generate orthomosaic Process orthomosaic Check for missing photos before orthomosaic generation Right click any photo and select 'Check path,' and 'Entire workspace' A dialogue box will then check file paths and either confirm no files are missing or identify missing photo files (see Appendix 5 for troubleshooting if files are missing) Check network processing preferences are correct Navigate to Workflow > Build Orthomosaic In the Orthomosaic window: Select : Planar (Type), Top XY (Project plane) Check the refine seamlines box (leave un-checked for GoPros) Keep other settings as default Click 'Yes' to network processing (monitor progress in Network Monitor) Export orthomosaic (tiff) Once the orthomosaic has finished processing, open the Metashape project Double click on the orthomosaic in workspace pane to view Right click the orthomosaic in the reference pane and select 'Export orthomosaic' If using Orthomosaics in Taglab (EcoRRAP workflow protocol) In the Export Orthomosaic pane > Check the 'Max. dimensions (pix)' box and enter '32000' into the dialogue box and keep all other settings as default.

 Generate orthomosaic cont.
 Export orthomosaic (tiff) cont.
-Save the orthomosaic as a .tiff under the project file name (ie. REEF_SITEZONE_PLOT_YEAR) within the year subfolder Exporting will take approx. 2-5 minutes per orthomosaic, so can be completed via local processing or network if required.
-Clip test (non- reference) orthomosaics Note : This step is only required if orthomosaics are to be used in Taglab or another application that requires orthomosaics to have identical pixel extents between years (i.e. between reference and test (non-reference) orthomosaics) to reference Launch ArcGIS Pro Launch ArcGIS Pro Figs. extent Click 'Start without template' 12,13 Navigate to Insert > New Map Import orthomosaics Drag and drop the reference and test (non-reference) orthomosaic from a file explorer window onto the map (Fig. 12a) Select 'No' if asked whether to 'calculate statistics' during orthomosaic import Right-click an orthomosaic in the contents pane and select 'Zoom to layer' to view (Fig. 12b) Visually check that orthomosaics align well (corals in same location) by checking/unchecking the orthomosaic layer in the map pane (Fig. 12c) If orthomosaics do not align well, troubleshoot co-registration and model generation (Appendix 5) Navigate to Analysis > Tools > Geoprocessing to open this pane on the screen In the Geoprocessing pane, search for the 'Extract by Mask' tool and click to load (Fig. 12d) Select the test (non-reference) orthomosaic layer as the 'Input raster' (Fig. 12e) Select the reference orthomosaic layers as the 'Feature mask' Leave the output raster name and location as default Click Run (the process can take a few minutes) The new orthomosaic will appear in the left map contents pane when complete (Fig. 12f) Export edited orthomosaic Right-click the newly created orthomosaic in the contents pane and select > Data > Export Raster (Fig. 13a)
+Navigate to the export location: //pearl/3d-ltmp/EcoRRAP/Outputs/Orthomosaics Save the orthomosaic as a .tiff under the project file name (ie. REEF_SITEZONE_PLOT_YEAR) within the year subfolder Exporting will take approx. 2-5 minutes per orthomosaic, so can be completed via local processing or network if required.
+Clip test (non- reference) orthomosaics Note : This step is only r identical pixel extents b required if orthomosaics are to be used in Taglab or another application that requires orthomosaics between years (i.e. between reference and test (non-reference) orthomosaics) to have to reference Launch ArcGIS Pro Launch ArcGIS Pro Figs. extent Click 'Start without template' Navigate to Insert > New Map 12,13 Import orthomosaics Drag and drop the reference and test (non-reference) orthomosaic from a file explorer window onto the map (Fig. 12a) Select 'No' if asked whether to 'calculate statistics' during orthomosaic import Right-click an orthomosaic in the contents pane and select 'Zoom to layer' to view (Fig. 12b) Visually check that orthomosaics align well (corals in same location) by checking/unchecking the orthomosaic layer in the map pane (Fig. 12c) If orthomosaics do not align well, troubleshoot co-registration and model generation (Appendix 5) Apply reference dimensions Navigate to Analysis > Tools > Geoprocessing to open this pane on the screen In the Geoprocessing pane, search for the 'Extract by Mask' tool and click to load (Fig. 12d) Select the test (non-reference) orthomosaic layer as the 'Input raster' (Fig. 12e) Select the reference orthomosaic layers as the 'Feature mask' Leave the output raster name and location as default Click Run (the process can take a few minutes) The new orthomosaic will appear in the left map contents pane when complete (Fig. 12f) Export edited orthomosaic Right-click the newly created orthomosaic in the contents pane and select > Data > Export Raster (Fig. 13a)